AlanKostrick/flex-2018-summer/feature-branches.md

   - When ready, submit the pull request on git hub
   - A teammate will verify the pull request(pr) and merge to master on git hub
   - Entire team can do a `git pull` to pull these changes into master

+  ## Navigating branches
+  - `git checkout master` allows you to leave a feature branch and go back to master
+  - bash will warn you to  `add and commit` your changes before it will let you leave a branch!
+  - `git checkout branch-name` allows you to move from master or one branch to another...again, bash will make sure all changes are stored before letting you out of a branch

+  ## Tips
+  - Keep it very very simple.
+No more no less than what is above.
+There is no need to do any rebasing or to get crazy with the endless commands that googling bash issues could lead you to
+  - COMMUNICATE COMMUNICATE COMMUNICATE!
+    - Let team members know if you put in a PR
+    - Let team members know when you merged a PR and it is good to pull to master
+    - Work on separate parts of the app...definitely ensure you are in different files to avoid major merge conflicts